vmware/dod-compliance-and-automation/content/en/docs/Tutorials/vSphere/remediate7.md

 * An account with sufficient privileges to configure vSphere.

 ### Create Powershell credential for vCenter connection
-The PowerCLI scripts provided use a [Powershell Credential](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.security/get-credential) stored in a varialbe to authenticate to vCenter and should be established before attempting to run the scripts.
+The PowerCLI scripts provided use a [Powershell Credential](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.security/get-credential) stored in a variable to authenticate to vCenter and should be established before attempting to run the scripts.

 ```powershell
 # Run the following command to generate a credential.
 Substitute the username as needed in your environment.
 Note if ran in Powershell 5.x on Windows this will popup a window to enter the credentials.